cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 You can follow the [Dynamic volume provisioning wiki page](https://github.com/code-ready/crc/wiki/Dynamic-volume-provisioning) and install `rancher/local-path-provisioner`.

-## Part 2 - Install Cloud Native PostgreSQL
+## Part 2 - Install CloudNativePG

-Now that you have a Kubernetes or OpenShift installation up and running on your laptop, you can proceed with Cloud Native PostgreSQL installation.
+Now that you have a Kubernetes or OpenShift installation up and running on your laptop, you can proceed with CloudNativePG installation.

 Please refer to the ["Installation"](installation_upgrade.md) section and then proceed with the deployment of a PostgreSQL cluster.